badiaamakhlouf/ML_Zero2Hero/pages/ml_devlopment_process.md

 - Error analysis is straightforward for tasks humans excel at but more challenging for problems where even human performance is weak, such as predicting which books someone might purchase.

 ## 4- Taking next steps
-- To proceed, we can take the following steps based on the error analysis:
-  - Analyze Misclassifications Further
-  - Improve Data Quality
-  - Enhance Features
+Based on the analysis, decide the course of action:
+  - Collect additional data.
+  - Refine features or engineering techniques.
-  - Optimize the Model
+  - Adjust the model architecture or hyperparameters.
-  - Iterate and Validate
-  - Deploy or Adjust Goals
+  - Address performance issues like bias or overfitting.

 ### 4.1- Improve Data Quality
 - Collect more representative data if feasible.